aneekroy/Java-C-Assignments/README.md

 # Java-C-Assignments

-This file includes assignments for Object Oriented Programming Lab for Second Year UG at Jadavpur University.
+This file includes OUTPUTs for the assignments for Object Oriented Programming Lab for Second Year UG at Jadavpur University.